MrMatin-Aka-Me/webStart/README.md

 # WebStart
-A Web Application that recommend types of sites and how to build them according to user`s goals.
+A Web Application that recommends types of sites and how to build them according to user`s goals.

 <h3>How to run:</h3>
 1. Clone the project </br>